15-Minute Caramel for Halloween Treats

-With Halloween just around the corner, Associate Director of Pastry, Chef Jürgen David, showed us how to create the easiest caramel and the spookiest Halloween decorations.
+With Halloween just around the corner, Chef Jürgen David shares how to create the easiest caramel and the spookiest Halloween decorations.

 - 400 grams granulated sugar

 Ingredients for the Decorations

 - White or milk chocolate

 - Combine all the ingredients in a saucepan and put on high heat.